-- the information given in the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the Directors' Report has been prepared in accordance with applicable legal requirements.
+- the information given in the directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the directors' report has been prepared in accordance with applicable legal requirements.

-In the light of the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified any material misstatements in the Directors' Report.
+In the light of the knowledge and understanding of the company and their environment obtained in the course of the audit, we have not identified any material misstatements in the directors' report.